Ltwo3five/OCR/README.md

 ## Feature Extraction (Max 200 Words)
 [I reduced the number of features in the training data to the first 1150 so that i could store the features  in the model dictionary with the key
 '14395' (and also save space for the stop-list model['stop']) in order to  carry them over to the function call where dimensionality reduction is applied to the dev data.
-I need the training data to be accessible because i need it to use it to calculate the covariance matrix and the mean to find the test pcas.
+I need the training data to be accessible because i need to use the training datat to calculate the covariance matrix and the mean to find the test pcas.
 I also have another key in model dictionary called 'best' which stores the top 10 indexes of the pcas with the highest divergence.
 I calculated the  divergence of features in every pair combination of classes and then i summed the divergence of each feature to find the indexes of top 10 features with the highest divergences.
 I find that i get the best results when i get the the top 10 pcas out of 20. ]